 I made 2 decisions.

-I knew it wasn’t going to be easy and it may take a long time to learn all of them.
-But there is no way to play better chess without any effort so I was ready for it.
+I knew it wouldn’t be easy, and it may take a long time to learn all of them.
+But there is no way to play better chess without any effort, so I was ready for it.

 So I set another goal.

-Whenever you start learning a new opening, the most challenging part is to remember the variations and the correct moves.
+Whenever you start learning a new opening, the most challenging part is remembering the variations and the correct moves.
 Now imagine learning so many new openings at the same time!
-My brain was crying
+My brain was crying 🤯

 The good part was that I didn’t need to analyze them all from scratch.